 Time for Leadership

-How has your supply chain been disrupted?
+How has your supply chain been performing?

 Is the travel program still fit for purpose?

-Who should you engage with internally?
+Who do you need to engage with internally?

 Where can you find guidance and leadership from the travel community?